weixian-zhang/FoodTruckJunkie/README.md

    * As a attacker, I want to add massive amount of items in shopping, checkout but not proceed to payment.
 So that I can reserve stocks by not buying anything,            causing the system to be in low-stock conditions
    * As an attacker, I want to repeatedly hit the system's API with the same or random inputs and have the API return successful responses.
 So that I want cause a          Denial of Wallet if the API is running on cloud-based serverless platform

-In order to make secuirty requirements gathering Quality of Security Requirements
-* Is this testable?
-Can we test this requirement in the final application?
-“Be secure” is not a testable requirement.
-“Encode all user-supplied output” is.
-* Is this measurable?
-When we test for this, can we determine coverage and effectiveness?
-* Is this complete?
-Are we forgetting something?
-Are we mandating checks for user-supplied data to databases but not logs?
-* Is this clear?
-Will the people responsible for designing, implementing, testing, and delivering on this requirement understand the intent of the requirement?
-* Is this unambiguous? - Could someone interpret this requirement in any other ways?
-  Are these requirements consistent?
-Are we approaching each security requirement in the same way to ensure that the security measures are applied consistently across   the board?

-From my research Documenting security requirements is often security controls are build from security requirement, they can be derived from the following aspects
-* Functional Security Requirements
-* Non-Functional Security Requirements - example
-  * Auditability - every transaction
-* threat modelling threats mitigations as security requirements
-* Think about Abuse Cases - think like an attacker and "flip" standard use cases
-* Industry Compliance and Organization's Information Security Standards - examples
-  * cryptography
-    * only certain ciphers can be used in the system such as SHA-256, RSA, AES
-    * more than 128 bit for symmetric and more than 1024 for asymmetric encryption
 ### Security Unit Testing

 ### Security While I Code